atisDu/Surface_go_opencore/README.md

 # What is confirmed to be working
 The realtek SD card reader works

-The touch (keyboard) cover and trackpad works
+The touch (keyboard) cover and trackpad works with the [BigSurface kext](https://github.com/Xiashangning/BigSurface), comprising of modified Voodoo input kexts.